brianwu02/fft/README.md

 3. Setup Python Worker that:

-    1. parses JSON and adds to mongoDB or PostgreSQL w/ BSON support
+    1. parses JSON retrieved from Yahoo Fantasy Sports API and adds to mongoDB.

     2. Does Worker process & send data back to node API server where it will push to mongoDB or does it communicate directly with mongoDB?